zenika-open-source/immutadot/README.md

 ### Slice notation

-The slice notation let you go trough arrays to apply operations without having to map arrays at each level of imbrication.
+The slice notation lets you iterate over arrays to apply operations without having to map arrays at each level of imbrication.

 ```js
 add({ nested: { prop: [{ val: 1 }, { val: 2 }] } }, 'nested.prop[:].val', 1)